-- Principle of minimality: There are no unnecessary axioms;
+- Principle of Representational Minimality (PORM): There are no superfluous base relations;

-- Principle of completeness: All meaningful theorems are derivable from the axioms.
+- Principle of Expressive Completeness (POEC): All meaningful relations of interest are derivable from the base relations.

-The Principle of Orthogonal Design (POOD) is the principle of orthogonality applied to relational databases.
-Base relations are independent if the facts they represent are not derivable from those represented by the other base relations.
-With respect to identical relations see Database Design: Relation Predicates and "Identical Relations".
+Base relations are independent if the facts they represent are not derivable from those represented by the other base relations (identical relations are a trivial violation of POOD).
 While the POFN and the POOD reduce logical redundancy, their principal objective is logical and semantic correctness.

 Entity Supertypes and Subtypes